katholiek-onderwijs-vlaanderen/sri-client/README.md

 let secondarySchools = await api.get('/schools', {educationLevels: 'SECUNDAIR'});
 ```

-this configuration can have te following properties:
+It is recommended to initialise the library with some default configuration which can have te following properties:

 * baseUrl: the default baseUrl for all the api calls.
-* username: username for basic authentication calls.
-* password: password for basic authentication calls.
-* headers: each request will have the headers specified added in the request header.
-* accessToken: an object with properties name and value.
-Each request will have a request header added with the given name and value.
-This is added to the headers if they are specified.
+* logging: For every request logs the response body if the status code >= 400 to the console for any value.
+If the value is 'debug' the request url will also be logged to the console.
 * caching: object with properties
   * timeout: default timeout in seconds that will be used for every call that does not specify it's own caching in the options (default is 0 = no caching)
   * maxSize: maximum size of the cache in MB.
 When this size is reached the 25% of the hrefs that were not used for the longest time will be removed from the cache. (default is 10MB)
   * initialisation: array of objects
     * hrefs: array of hrefs that should be called
     * timeout: optional timeout that these initial hrefs should be cached.
 If not mentioned the default timeout above will be taken.

+and the following properties are for the node-sri-client only:

+* username: username for basic authentication calls.
+* password: password for basic authentication calls.
+* headers: each request will have the headers specified added in the request header.
+* accessToken: an object with properties name and value.
+Each request will have a request header added with the given name and value.
+This is added to the headers if they are specified.

 ### caching ###